HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 H, L, LL, HH, LH (Rising), HL (Falling)
 HH, HL and LL, LH sequences only occur on long vowels.
-Tone may also be indicated on nasals. ⟨ n, ń ⟩

 #####Classification of tonal orthographic marking
 Following Roberts (2009:143) the Navajo tonal orthography would be a case of "exhaustive" tone marking because it is less than one tone mark per pitch level in the language.
 Roberts points out that others have called this "minimal" marking.
 Reasons for his change in termonology are well presented and the reader hear is encouraged to read Robert's arguements.